IUCN protected area categories

 IUCN protected area categories, or IUCN protected area management categories, are categories used to classify protected areas in a system developed by the International Union for Conservation of Nature (IUCN).

 The enlisting of such areas is part of a strategy being used toward the conservation of the world's natural environment and biodiversity.
 The IUCN has developed the protected area management categories system to define, record and classify the wide variety of specific aims and concerns when categorising protected areas and their objectives.
+Further supplementary guidelines have been developed specific to marine protected areas (MPAs).

 This categorisation method is recognised on a global scale by national governments and international bodies such as the United Nations and the Convention on Biological Diversity.

 Categories

 Category Ia – strict nature reserve

-A strict nature reserve (IUCN Category Ia) is an area which is protected from all but light human use in order to protect its biodiversity and also possibly its geological/geomorphical features.
+A strict nature reserve (IUCN Category Ia) is an area which is protected from all but light human use in order to protect its biodiversity and also possibly its geological/geomorphological features.
 These areas are often home to dense native ecosystems where all human disturbance except scientific study, environmental monitoring and education is prohibited.
 Because these areas are so strictly protected, they provide ideal pristine environments that enable measurement of external human influence by means of comparison with other areas.

 In some cases, strict nature reserves are of spiritual significance for surrounding communities and are also protected for this reason.
 The people engaged in the practice of their faith within the region have the right to continue to do so, providing it aligns with the area's conservation and management objectives.

 Human impacts on strict nature reserves are increasingly difficult to prevent because climate and air pollution and newly emerging diseases do not stop at the boundaries of protected areas.
 If perpetual intervention is required to maintain these strict guidelines, the area will often fall into category IV or V.